getslideapp/slate/source/index.html.md

   -H "Authorization: Token {token}"
 ```

-> The above command returns JSON structured like this:
+> The above command returns JSON structured like this, for a successful response on a card which requires 3DS verification:

 ```json
 {